-Charitable Objectives
+Charitable objectives

-The Charity was established in 1997.
+The UK Charity was established in 1997.
 The Charity's Mission Statement is defined in its Memorandum and Articles of Association:

-1) The relief of poverty and sickness of children in India

-2) The advancement of education of young people of India

-3) The relief of sickness among the population of India by providing or assisting in healthcare.
+- 1) The relief of poverty and sickness of children in India - 2) The advancement of education of young people of India - 3) The relief of sickness among the population of India by providing or assisting in healthcare.

-To achieve the above-mentioned objects the Charity receives funding from monthly sponsorship and general donations; also, through fund raising activities carried out by the UK Co- Founder, Volunteer Staff and Donors.
-This funding provides living accommodation, meals and medical care for vulnerable and disadvantaged young children in new built or renovated houses and Day Centres in Goa and other States in South India.
+To achieve the above-mentioned objects the Charity receives funding from monthly sponsorship and general donations; also through fundraising activities carried out by the UK Co- Founder, Volunteer Staff and Donors.
+This funding is the basis of grants which are made to our Partner Agency in India, ESCT India which provides living accommodation, meals and medical care for vulnerable and disadvantaged young children in new built or renovated houses and Day Centres in Goa and other States in South India.